 In the AEC space, popular use cases for VR include immersive design review, 360-degree panorama viewing for client presentation or clash detection meetings, and multiuser VR meetings for model coordination and design review.
 It’s best to decide which of these use cases fits your team’s workflow before selecting a headset.
 Often, 360-degree panoramas are most useful in later stages in the design process (when materials are mostly set), while immersive design review is better in earlier stages (when the design is still changing iteratively).

-For immersive design review and collaborative meetings, we recommend the use of a desktop-based VR headset, such as the Oculus Rift or HTC Vive.
+For immersive design review and collaborative meetings, we recommend the use of a desktop-based VR headset, such as the Oculus Rift S or HTC Vive.
 With these headsets, your in-VR experience will reflect your head, hand, and body movements, creating a level of immersion that mobile VR just can’t touch.
+The Oculus Quest is also great for immersive design review, though its lack of tethering to a desktop computer means it cannot load 3D models as large and complex as a headset like Oculus Rift S.

 A mobile, entry-level VR headset — such as Google Daydream View, Samsung Odyssey, or even Google Cardboard — is perfect for viewing 360-degree panoramas.
 Though these headsets won’t allow you to “walk through” a design, they offer a new perspective by letting you look around a space in 360 degrees.